walnut261189/uniNetOps/README.md

 Place the config.json file in the root directory of your application.
 The application will load these parameters dynamically at runtime.

+## Usage instructions for the project
+Run the following command to fetch and install all dependencies:
+'''
+  cargo build
+'''